escorciav/moments-retrieval/dashboards/corpus moment analyst/README.md

 * **Charades** download [link](), to be placed in folder:   `./static/DATA/charades/ `
 * **Activtynet** download [link](), to be placed in folder: `./static/DATA/activitynet/ `

+> TODO: Add link to the dataset download page.

 ### 2 - Metadata